Changissnz/selfinterest/README.md

 respect to the demands of the economy, and the term "economy" is used for more than one single territory.
 The adversarial forces against intellectuals is of utmost importance in understanding some unifying principles around intellectualism.
-Anti-intellectualism occurs after recognizing intellectuals as members of a distinct class.
+Anti-intellectualism occurs after the recognizing of intellectuals as members of a distinct class.
 Intellectuals are then presented as members that are experientially removed from society at large.
 Education systems, being the primary institution for the intellectual to grow their knowledge base and refine their intellect, train the intellectual to adopt certain values unattainable by many, to think in certain ways of specifics suitable to the success of their interests, by coincidence possibly